Kingsleyaham/rooms-type-node-api/README.md

 # Node Api For Rooms and RoomTypes

-This is a working solution of a node api that stores rooms and room types and users can create room types, create a room based, update, deleted room and room types. a user can also fetch a room by id, roomtype, price range etc.
+This is a working solution of a node hotel management system api that stores rooms and room types and users can create room types, create a room based, update, deleted room and room types. a user can also fetch a room by id, roomtype, price range etc.

 ## Usage